-Note One: To determine whether conduct is DOE-Covered Conduct the Title IX Officer will do the assessment and apply the definitions in Appendix IV.
+Note One: To determine whether conduct is DOE-Covered Conduct the Title IX Officer will do the assessment and apply the definitions in Appendix IV of the UC SVSH Policy.
 The definitions here are broader than and encompass all conduct included in the Appendix IV definitions.